bmcculley/wp-install/readme.md

 List
 ----

- - Actually use a configuration file.
+ - ~~Actually use a configuration file.~~
  - Interface with another server
  - Finish implementing the file settings bit
+ - Finish adding command line arguments
+ - Add help text and documentation
  - There's most likely more...